 Sometimes the exchange email accounts can also root the passcode issue.
 Here is how to delete them:

 Many iOS users use third-party security services to make the device more secure.
 If you use such services, the passcode requirement popup may occur because of their security patch or update.

 In this case, it would be better to contact the service provider.
 They should provide you with the best possible solution to this problem.

 Sometimes changing the passcode is the only solution to this issue.
 Change the passcode from 4 digits to 6 digits and use an uncommon combination.
 Here is how to update the passcode on your iPhone:

 If you are using iPhone 7 or newer models, follow these steps:

 Most of us underestimate the importance of a strong passcode.
-The passcode you are using works as the guard of your phone to protect the personal information it’s holding.
+The passcode you are using works as the guard of your iPhone to protect the personal information it’s holding.
 So, it is imperative to use a strong password to keep your device secured.
 Here is what you should take into account while choosing the passcode: